 Once medications have been prescribed your provider will strive to work with you as best as possible to ensure timely refills.
-It is expected that typically the patient or caregiver needs to give at least 2-3 business days notice that a refill will be needed.
-This will allow the provider time to review the patient's chart and determine if a refill can be granted without a clinic visit.
-Remember that all patients need to be seen at a minimum once every 6 months by their medication provider, with 3 months being a standard interval between visits.
+It is expected that the patient or caregiver allows 2-3 business days for a refill request to be completed.
+There may be times when a refill is not medically appropriate (e.g. when a patient has been off medication for a period of time) and the request will be denied until patient is seen by provider.
+Remember that all patients need to be seen at a minimum of once every 6 months by their medication provider, with 3 months being the standard interval between visits.
 It is SPBH policy that a refill typically consists of a full month supply.
-However, if the SPBH provider is not clinically comfortable with providing a full month refill, they may provide instead only enough medication to last until the next clinic appointment.
-In the event a patient is leaving SPBH medication services but remaining on the medication (e.g. moving, changing providers) a 2-3 month refill of the medication is typically given, unless deemed not appropriate by the medication provider.
+However, if the SPBH provider is not clinically comfortable with providing a full month refill, they may instead provide only enough medication services but remaining on the medication (e.g. moving, changing providers) a 2-3 month refill of the medication is typically given, unless deemed not appropriate by the medication provider.